EzequielBolzi/workTeamBuildingAPI/README.md

 ##TeamBuildingAPI

-This project is an API developed using Java 8+, Spring Boot, Hibernate/JPA, and Lombok, designed to manage movie and series proposals for team-building events within an organization.
+This project is an API Rest developed using Java 8+, Spring Boot, Hibernate/JPA, and Lombok, designed to manage movie and series proposals for team-building events within an organization.
 The API allows for registering, updating, deleting, and querying information about movies, series, employees, and their votes.

 ## Main Features